JheyTim/Leaderboard-System/README.md

 This project implements a real-time leaderboard system that tracks and ranks users based on their scores in various games or activities.
 It features user authentication, score submission, real-time leaderboard updates, and top players reporting.
 The backend is built with Node.js, Express, MongoDB, and Redis, using JWT for secure API access.

+Special thanks to the [Real-Time Leaderboard System](https://roadmap.sh/projects/realtime-leaderboard-system) project on Roadmap.sh for inspiration.

 ## Features

 * **User Authentication**: Register and log in with JWT-based authentication.